New Patients (972) 666-1594

 How much do dental implants cost?

-The cost of dental implants varies since each patient is different.
 We encourage you to schedule a visit so we can give you a better idea of the costs.
 Dr. Dean works with CareCredit and Lending Club to help you restore oral health with affordable options.

 How long will a dental implant last?